Kremlin critic Khodorkovsky tells Europe: sanction Belarus's oil and potash producers

 "Roman Protasevich must be freed and the dictator punished," Khodorkovsky said in a statement to Reuters.
 "The dictator should be hit where it hurts the most: his wallet."

-“European countries should join U.S. sanctions against Belneftekhim and sanction Belaruskali,” Khodorkovsky said.
-(Reporting by Guy Faulconbridge; editing by William James)
+"European countries should join U.S. sanctions against Belneftekhim and sanction Belaruskali," Khodorkovsky said.
+Belneftekhim is Belarus's state oil company.
+Belaruskali is one of the world's largest producers of potash.

+European leaders threatened on Monday to limit international air traffic over Belarus and possibly restrict its ground transport, after a Ryanair passenger plane was forced to land in an incident denounced by Western countries as "state piracy". read more

+"The piratical interception of a civilian aircraft in the Belarusian sky contemptuously disregards international aviation safety rules and is an unprecedented case of using military planes to hunt down a journalist," Khodorkovsky said.

 Our Standards: The Thomson Reuters Trust Principles.